-Please click on each section below for frequently asked questions.
+Please click on each section below for information and answers to frequently asked questions.

 - Undergraduate – An applicant who has completed High School Senior Certificate (equivalent to Queensland Year 12) with, or without, incomplete tertiary studies.

-- Graduate Applicant – An applicant who has completed a bachelor degree.
+- Graduate Applicant – An applicant who has completed a bachelor’s degree.

 - Domestic - Australian citizens, Australian permanent residents, Australian Humanitarian Visa holders and New Zealand citizens.